글로벌 증시, 8,000 돌파 후 급락한 KOSPI와 시장 동향

-On May 15 (local time), U.S. stocks fell across the board due to inflation fears and a surge in Treasury yields.
-South Korea's KOSPI hit a historic intraday high of 8,000, only to crash to the 7,400 range due to heavy foreign selling, marking an unfortunate "8,000-point curse."
-Asian and European markets also weakened on inflation and interest rate concerns, compounded by disappointment over the Trump-Xi summit in Beijing.
+On May 15, U.S. stocks fell due to inflation fears and surging bond yields.
+The KOSPI hit a historic 8,000 points intraday but plunged to the 7,400 level following heavy foreign selling.
+Asian and European markets also weakened on inflation worries and disappointment over the Trump-Xi Beijing summit.

 Global Stock Market Trends — 2026-05-16